Logo

 • Many lenders advertising quick loans come with hidden fees and expenses

 Remember: Because quick loans refer to timing and aren’t a specific type, it is possible to still get funds fast from a reputable lender.
-Instead of searching for quick loans online, change your search terms to look for personal loans with easy applications or short approval and fund transfer times.
+Instead of searching for quick loans online, change your search terms to look for Personal Loans with easy applications or short approval and fund transfer times.

 1. Don’t apply for more than you need.

 The larger the loan amount, the more difficult it is to qualify, so review your finances and apply only for what you truly need.
 The loan amount can also impact which types of loans you should look into.
 For example, payday loans are often capped at $500, which might make a credit card, wage access program, or a loan from an employer, family member, or friend better alternatives.
+Larger expenses might mean looking into personal loans, high-rate installment loans, or auto title loans.
+In general, the less expensive option tends to be low-rate personal loans.

 2. Improve your credit.

 Your credit score can directly impact your ability to qualify for a loan and the rates and terms you’re offered if approved.
-But improving your credit takes time.
+Improving your credit takes time.
 It’s worth focusing on your credit now to help ensure you can qualify for more favorable loan terms if you do need one in the future.
+If you haven’t done so recently, review your credit reports from the three credit bureaus, Equifax, Experian, and TransUnion.
+If you find any errors, dispute them immediately.
+Your credit score may quickly improve when negative marks are updated or deleted.

 3. Go to a reputable lender.

 Before applying, read customers’ reviews of online lenders to learn about their experiences.
 Remember: though speed is important, it shouldn’t be your only concern.
 You also want to find a lender that offers good customer service, reasonable rates, and fair repayment options.
-Keep in mind that some lending options can carry high-interest rates.
+Keep in mind that some lending options can carry high interest rates.
 Payday loans, for example, can carry up to 400% APR, according to the Consumer Financial Protection Bureau.

 4. Have your documents ready.

-Lenders may request documents to verify your identity, income, and address.
+Lenders may request documents to verify your identity, income, and physical address.
 You may need to share copies of:

 • A government-issued ID, like a driver’s license or passport